Sri Lankan Cashew stir-fry.

-Sri Lankan Cashew stir-fry, a 20 minute vegetarian, vegan spicy side-dish, serve as a crunchy topping for your favorite dishes to enhance taste or serve with crusty, italian bread as a cold appetizer.
+A 20-minute vegetarian, vegan spicy side-dish, serve as a crunchy topping for your favorite dishes to enhance taste or serve with crusty, Italian bread as a cold appetizer.

 Making the dish at home while adding a personal touch to the dish, makes the gift extra special.
 If you need to pack them for a long journey pack them in zip-lock bags to avoid seepage as they are oily.

 So next time you’re visiting a neighbor, family or friends make a gift of these Cashew stir-fry.

 How can I serve this Sri Lankan Cashew stir fry?